Nemeca99/Foundry_Bot/core/README.md

 ## Overview

 The `core/` directory contains the fundamental system components that provide essential functionality for the AI writing companion.
-These core systems handle deployment, setup, testing, and utility functions that support the entire application.
+These core systems handle deployment, setup, testing, and utility functions that support the entire application. **ALL CORE SYSTEMS NOW HAVE COMPREHENSIVE QUEUE INTEGRATION!**

 ## Structure